cibinjoseph/csv-c81/README.md

 # csv-c81
 This python script allows quick conversion between csv and c81 formats.
 The files are identified on the basis of the file extension and converted to the alternate one.
+It also has a quick plot functionality that allows quick inspection of C81 files when the `-p` flag is passed.

 ## Installation